h1ddenpr0cess20/ollamarama-matrix/README.md

 Set up a [Matrix account](https://app.element.io/) for your bot.
 You'll need the server, username and password.

-Plug those into the appropriate variables in the config.json file.
+Add those to the config.json file.

 ```
 python3 ollamarama.py